Dune Park station: Usage

-Planned improvements
+Renovations

-As part of a larger project to double track the South Shore Line between Gary and Michigan City, some improvements will take place at Dune Park.
-Unlike several other stations on the line which will see major improvements, the improvements at Dune Park will be relatively minor since the station already has two tracks and a high-level platform.
-The main improvement will be repurposing the northern track, which currently only exists as a siding and to allow freight trains to pass through the station without interference from the high-level platform.
-The improved station will add a new low-level platform adjacent to the northern track while keeping the existing high-level platform adjacent to the southern track, but will also add gauntlet track to the southern track to allow freight trains to pass through the station on that track (rather than being limited to only using the northern track) without interference from the high-level platform.
-The new platform will be made accessible to passengers with disabilities using a mobile wheelchair lift.
-That will only be used occasionally, such as during service disruptions, however.
-During normal operations, all trains will stop at the southern high-level platform.
+As part of a larger project to double track the South Shore Line between Gary and Michigan City, some improvements took place at Dune Park between 2021 and 2024.
+Unlike several other stations on the line which saw major improvements, the improvements at Dune Park were relatively minor since the station already had two tracks and a high-level platform.
+The main improvement was repurposing the northern track, which prior to the renovation only existed as a siding and to allow freight trains to pass through the station without interference from the high-level platform.
+The improved station added a new low-level platform adjacent to the northern track while keeping the existing high-level platform adjacent to the southern track, but also added gauntlet track to the southern track to allow freight trains to pass through the station on that track (rather than being limited to only using the northern track) without interference from the high-level platform.
+The new platform is accessible to passengers with disabilities using a mobile wheelchair lift but is only used occasionally, such as during service disruptions.
+During normal operations, all trains stop at the southern high-level platform.